Updated March 2022

 Lock waypoint: Locks the waypoint, so it can’t be deleted.
 If the route is not locked and you delete the route, this waypoint will be left on the map, orphaned.

-Delete waypoint: As it suggests, it deletes the waypoint from the route and from MM.
-You can also use the [Del] key on the keyboard, once you have selected the waypoint.
-In order to complete the deletion of the waypoint MM prompts you with a [Yes/No] box.
+Delete waypoint: Deletes the waypoint from the route and from MM.
+You can also use the ‘Del’ key on the keyboard, once you have selected the waypoint.
+In order to complete the deletion of the waypoint MM prompts you with a traditional Windows confirmation dialog box.

 Working with Tracks